Liberty Park

 Transformation Over Time

 The 1960s brought major changes when Interstate 90 cut right through the original 22-acre park.
-Talk about a dramatic makeover!
 While this split altered the landscape forever, it left behind fascinating ruins including basalt walls, staircases, and viewpoints from an original pergola.
+The Olmsted Brothers' 1908 plan had called for that stone pergola to be built on high ground overlooking the park's central lake - but when I-90 was built, the structure ended up on the wrong side of the freeway, cut off entirely from the park it was designed to complement.

 Modern Amenities

 Today's Liberty Park blends historic charm with contemporary features.
-In 2021, a branch of the Spokane Public Library opened inside the park - because what goes better with nature than books?
+In 2021, a branch of the Spokane Public Library opened inside the park - built on the site of former tennis courts and surrounded by a growing pollinator-friendly meadow landscape.
 The library includes a cozy indoor play area that's well-suited for little ones on rainy days.

 The park got another major upgrade in 2023 with a new 4,000+ square foot playground.
-What makes this playground special?
-The equipment was actually selected by neighborhood children (talk about knowing your audience!), and it features a rubberized walking surface for safety.
+The equipment was selected by neighborhood children, and it features a rubberized walking surface for safety.
 You'll find tall slides, challenging climbing structures, a net swing, and even a mini zip line that keeps kids of all ages entertained.

 Recreational Features